-The authors would like to acknowledge valuable comments and discussion with the Tim Palmer, Gianpaolo Balsamo, Emanuel Dutra, Tim Stockdale and others at ECMWF and the University of Reading.
-DM and AW would like to acknowledge funding from the EU-FP7 project SPECS (grant agreement 308378) and also to thank the developers of the freely-available R package 'SpecsVerification' produced for SPECS, and used here for ensemble dressing routines.
-HC would like to acknowledge funding from the NERC project IMPETUS (NE/L010488/1).
+The authors acknowledge valuable comments and discussion with Tim Palmer, Gianpaolo Balsamo, Emanuel Dutra, Tim Stockdale and others at ECMWF and the University of Reading.
+DM and AW acknowledge funding from the EU-FP7 project SPECS (grant agreement 308378) and also thank the developers of the freely available R package 'SpecsVerification' produced for SPECS and used here for ensemble dressing routines.
+HC acknowledges funding from the NERC project IMPETUS (NE/L010488/1).